-Use the two inches garter.
+Use the two inch garter.
 (If you are wondering what's the use of the garter, it's the part that will allow you to wear the wings.)

-She watched me when I was making this wings.
-She helped along too.
-Simple tasks like handing the scissors, glitters, etc were big help from her tiny hands.
+My daughter watched me when I was making these wings.
+She helped, too.
+Simple tasks like handing the scissors, glitter, etc. were a big help from her tiny hands.

-I created headdresses and costumes too so don’t forget to drop by when Halloween is near.
+I create headdresses and costumes, too, so don’t forget to drop by when Halloween is near.
 I’ll be adding more “How To” articles.
-My next project would be "How to make a fairy wings" or perhaps "How to make an angel's wings."
+My next project will be "How to make a fairy's wings" or perhaps "How to make an angel's wings."

 I hope you enjoyed this and you can make your own wings at home.

 If you are very enthusiastic about making your own Tinkerbell wings but you cannot really find the time to fit it in your very chaotic schedule, it is better to simply buy them online.
 Do not feel guilty about not making them yourself.
 Some moms feel that they are terrible moms just because they cannot put a personal touch on their little princess' costume.
 Be kinder to yourself.
 Taking time to browse and find the right item online is already an effort.